-PVC piping has become common nowadays in many industrial setups, but most people are unaware of its technical know-how despite its popular usage.
-PVC stands for polyvinyl chloride and is used in thousands of things like ceiling tiles, portable electronics, pipes, and signs.
-Polyvinyl chloride (PVC) mainly consists of a vinyl polymer consisting of compressed vinyl groups, also referred to as ethenyl.
+PVC piping has become common in many industrial setups, but most people are unaware of its technical know-how despite its popularity.
+PVC is polyvinyl chloride used in thousands of things like ceiling tiles, portable electronics, pipes, and signs.
+Polyvinyl chloride (PVC) mainly consists of a vinyl polymer of compressed vinyl groups, referred to as ethenyl.
 PVC has proved to be an indispensable component of the construction industry due to its time and cost-saving capacities.
-An estimate of its proliferation can be gauged by the fact that by 2016, plastic production of PVC material will rise above at least 40 million tons!
+An estimate of its proliferation can be gauged by the fact that by 2016, plastic production of PVC material will tons!

-PVC mainly consists of plasticizers called phthalates which, due to its low prices, has been used widely in the production process ever since its introduction in the 1920s.
-One of the many qualities that PVC has is that it is waterproof, making it a suitable candidate in manufacturing most industrial equipment.
+PVC mainly consists of plasticizers called phthalates, which, due to their low prices, have been used widely in the production process ever since its introduction in the 1920s.
+One of the many qualities that PVC has is that it is waterproof, making it a suitable candidate for manufacturing most industrial equipment.